DarkseekerGael/DarkseekerGael/README.md

 ##### ABOUT ME

-#### I'm Fabio!
+#### I'm Fabio, nice to meet you!

-- Currently: studying at FATEC Jundiaí, nice to meet you!
+- Currently: studying at FATEC Jundiaí.

 <hr>